Recurrent Inference Machine for Medical Image Registration: Experiments

 \textbf{mSASHA}: During an free-breathing mSASHA examination, a time series of $N =30$ real-valued 2D images, denoted by $I = \{I_n |\ n = 1,2,\ldots,N\}$, are acquired for the same subject.
 In the setting of quantitative MRI, we aim to spatially align $N$ images in a single sequence $I$ into a common fixed template image $I_\text{fix}$, by individually performing $N$ pairwise registration processes over $(I_n, I_\text{fix})$ where $n = 1,2,\ldots, N$.

 The mSASHA acquisition technique \citep{chow2022improved} is a voxel-wise 3-parameter signal model based on the joint cardiac $T_1$-$T_2$ signal model:

-where $(TS, TE, TD)$ denotes the set of three acquisition variables, and $(T_1, T_2, A)$ is the set of parameters to be estimated for each voxel coordinate of the image series.
-We encourage interested readers to refer to \cite{chow2022improved} for a more detailed explanation.
+where $(TS, TE, TD)$ denotes the set of three acquisition variables, and $(T_1, T_2, A)$ is the set of parameters to be estimated for each voxel coordinate of the image series. {The sequence for mSASHA consists of a reference image without magnetization preparation, a series of saturation recovery (SR) images, and a series of both SR and $T_2$-prepared images.} We encourage interested readers to refer to \cite{chow2022improved} for a more detailed explanation.

 In our experiment, an in-house mSASHA dataset was used.
 This fully anonymized raw dataset was provided by NIH, and was considered ``non-human subject data research” by the NIH Office of Human Subjects Research''.
 The dataset comprises 120 subjects, with each subject having 3 slice positions, resulting in a total number of 360 slices.
 Each mSASHA time series consists of a fixed length of $N = 30$ images.
 We split \textbf{mSASHA} into train/validation/test with counts of $[84, 12, 24]$ by subjects to avoid data leakage across the three slices.
 Given variations in image sizes due to different acquisition conditions, we first center-cropped the images into the same size of $144 \times 144$.
 Subsequently, we applied intensity clipping between $(1\%, 95\%)$ percentiles to mitigate extreme signal intensities from the chest wall region.
-We selected the last image in the series as the template $I_{\text{fix}}$, which is a T2-weighted image with the greatest contrast between the myocardium and adjacent blood pool.
+We selected the last image in the series, {\textit{i.e.,} in the $T_2$ preparation stage}, as the template $I_{\text{fix}}$, which is then a T2-weighted image with the greatest contrast between the myocardium and adjacent blood pool.
 An illustrative example of mSASHA images can be found in Fig. \ref{fig:msasha_example}, showing varying contrasts and non-rigid motion across frames.